Kitware/VeloView/Documentation/LidarView_Developer_Guide.md

     * By default ninja will use all cores on your machine, but you can restrict the number of cores used by using `ninja -jN` (replace N by the number of cores to use).

-9. if you modified only VeloView and want to rebuild incrementally (incrementaly = only modified files are rebuilded), enter the commands:
+9. if you modified only LidarView and want to rebuild incrementally (incrementaly = only modified files are rebuilded), enter the commands:

-    `cd common-superbuild/veloview/build`
+    `cd common-superbuild/lidarview/build`

     `ninja install`